quantify-os/quantify-core/docs/usage.rst

     - 20200710

 .. note::
-    The root directory of all experiments being used by quantify can be retrieved with :meth:`~quantify.data.handling.get_datadir`.
+    The root directory of all experiments being used by Quantify can be retrieved with :meth:`~quantify.data.handling.get_datadir`.

 Dataset
 ~~~~~~~~~